sophieclaire/EindProject/REPORT.md

 The maplegend.js file contains just one function that draws the legend for the worldmap.
 It creates horizontal gradient bar with an x-axis to explain what the colors of the worldmap mean.

 ### piechart.js
 The piechart.js file draws the piechart when the user clicks on a country in the worldmap.
 This file contains four functions.
-One that is called in the map.js file and fetches the data for the specific country, it counts the amount of
+One that is called in the map.js file and fetches the data for the specific country, it counts the amount of food or feed produced and converts it into a percentage of total production.
+Then there is a function that draws a new piechart if none has been made yet, and a function that updates this piechart.
+The last function is used during the transitions when updating the pie chart.

+### barchart.js
+The barchart.js file draws a barchart when the user clicks on a slice of the pie.

 There is only one CSS file for the style.

+There are several markdown files
+- DESIGN.md: contains my initial design ideas.
+- PROCESS.md: the process book, covering what I have done each day
+- PROPOSAL.md: initial proposal
+- README.md: Brief explanation and listing of external Sources
+- REPORT.md: this file
+- STYLE.md: JS style guide

 ## Challenges